-It’s the dream room for your dream home.
-The place to gather, eat and share everyday life with friends, family and dogs.
-So, in 2020, where do you start when thinking about the perfect look that’s right for a country setting?
+These dreamy country kitchen ideas are perfect for giving the heart of your home a rustic update.
+It’s the place to gather, eat and share everyday life with friends, family and dogs.
+So, where do you start when thinking about the perfect look that’s right for a country setting?

 The latest looks are all about taking the relaxed vibe of country style, but adding that all important designer edge.
 Think brass accents, fluted details, lustred glass, wrap-around islands and earthy colours – from olive to orange.

-In her new book, The Perfect Kitchen (published by Rizzoli and on sale 24 March 2020), Waterworks co founder Barbara Sallick explores the process of designing a kitchen in great and beautiful detail, from surfaces and finishes to storage, cabinetry, and hardware.
+In her 2020 book, The Perfect Kitchen (published by Rizzoli), Waterworks co founder Barbara Sallick explores the process of designing a kitchen in great and beautiful detail, from surfaces and finishes to storage, cabinetry, and hardware.
 It’s worth a look for its timeless practical advice and beautiful images.

-Get ahead of the curve in the kitchen with this snapshot of this year’s key design cues… and start planning the country cooking space that you’ve always longed for…
+Get ahead of the curve with this snapshot of key kitchen ideas and design cues… and start planning the country cooking space that you’ve always longed for…

 1. Add a flash of bold colour